dahlian00/OpenAnimalTracks/README.md

 # Dataset
 This dataset is for research purposes only.
-We plan to release the dataset on the IEEE Dataport provided by ICIP.
-We are currently awaiting the ICIP invitation to the IEEE Dataport.

 Please fill in the [Google Form](https://forms.gle/KRfVyjbKDTqtCPu36) to confirm that the usage is for research purposes.
-We will send the dataset link as soon as it is released.
+We will send the dataset link as soon as we confirm the Google Form.

 # Code
 Please follow the [detection](https://github.com/dahlian00/OpenAnimalTracks/tree/main/detection) and [classification](https://github.com/dahlian00/OpenAnimalTracks/tree/main/classification) ReadMe to implement our baselines.